This has got to be one of the oldest, and yet hottest topic among the Microsoft Excel’s community.

 Yes, today we will turn to these highly skilled Excel mages who have been sparing with Excel monsters for a very long time.

-They may come from all over the world, but they have a common characteristic – they are all MAD about Excel (myself included.
-Really, otherwise why would so many adults come together to talk about this one topic? *chuckles*).
+They may come from all over the world, but they have a common characteristic – they are all mad about Excel.

 It does not matter that INDEX-MATCH is more flexible than VLOOKUP.